Oklahoma's economy shows signs of robust recovery in April

 Gross tax collections by the Oklahoma treasury rose sharply in April, a portend, officials hope, of a robust recovery from the COVID-19 pandemic.

-Led by the highest oil and gas tax collections in 10 years, receipts for April totaled $1.49 billion, or 38% more than for the same month a year ago.
+Led by the highest oil and gas tax collections in 10 years, receipts for April totaled $1.49 billion — 38% more than for the same month a year ago.

 Some improvement was expected because of last spring's coronavirus-induced collapse and a delay of income tax filings, but McDaniel said last month exceeded all projections.